Red-Hat-EMEA-Portfolio-SSA/bcluc2_deploy_vms/README.md

 # bcl_use_case2

+## Action plan:

+Create the following roles:

+ - RHEL custom ISO creation > we have it
+ - Preparation of Windows ISO with WinRM enabled > Ale has something
+ - Create VMware templates from custom ISO's > we cannot test it at the moment
+ - Create VM from templates > Pablo
+ - Configure web server > Amaya

 ## deploy_webserver.yml

 No Variable is needed for it, just replace the *logo.png* with an actual logo to show.